The Ultimate Guide for Creative Project Management in 2023

-With this guide, you’ll be able to see the bigger picture of the project by creating a structure for yourself, your team, and the client and completing the lifecycle of your project.
+With this guide, you’ll see the bigger picture of the project by creating a structure for yourself, your team, and the client and completing the lifecycle of your project.

 Coordinating a team in-house

-If you are coordinating a creative team in-house of a company, there is a good chance you have a deep knowledge of the business, company culture, and its aspirations.
+If you are coordinating an in-house creative team, there is a good chance you have a deep knowledge of the business, company culture, and aspirations.
 As a consequence, all of the work has a single focus.

 In this role, you will have to be aware of capacity, internal responsibilities, and communication styles within the team.
 See the colleague or department who initiated the project as an external stakeholder and provide them with updates along the way.

 A big difference from working with external clients is communication, especially when you work in the same building or floor.
 The manager might stop by to ask for a quick update.
 Keep the project updates structured by planning meetings and have the data ready.
 Don’t feel tempted by distractions or demands that can derail your project.

 Related: How to Create a Winning Marketing Project Plan

 In an agency setting, you juggle various projects and manage different clients’ expectations.
 You might wake up with multiple timelines racing through your head.
 Good chance the projects have different audiences and objectives.

 There are multiple project statuses and timelines that you will be exposed to daily, so you will have a much broader instead of an in-depth understanding of project topics than working in-house.